Option pricing in exponential L\'evy models with transaction costs: Introduction

 A different approach has been introduced by \cite{HoNe89}.
-The authors use an alternative definition of the option price called \emph{indifference price}, based on the concepts of \emph{expected utility} and \emph{certainty equivalent}.
-An overview of these concepts applied to several incomplete market model can be found in \cite{Carmona}.
-As long as the perfect replicating portfolio is no longer implementable in presence of transaction costs, the hedging strategy cannot be anymore riskless.
-The model has to take into account the risk profile of the writer/buyer to describe his trading preferences. \cite{HoNe89} define the option price as the value that makes an investor indifferent between holding a portfolio with an option and without, in terms of expected utility of the final wealth.
-They show that it is impossible to hedge perfectly the option.
-The optimal strategy is to keep the portfolio's value within a band called \emph{no transaction region}.
+The authors use an alternative definition of the option price called \emph{indifference price}, based on the \emph{expected utility maximization} concept.
+An overview of these topics applied to several incomplete market models can be found in \cite{Carmona}.
+Since a perfect replicating portfolio does not exist, there is no risk-free hedging strategy.
+The model has to take into account the risk profile of the writer/buyer to describe his trading preferences. \cite{HoNe89} define the option price as the value that makes an investor indifferent between holding a portfolio with an option and holding a portfolio with this additional value, in terms of expected utility of the final wealth.
+The optimal hedging strategy is to keep the portfolio within a band called \emph{No Transaction} region.
 Using numerical experiments, they verify that this strategy outperforms the one proposed in \cite{Le85}.
 This approach has been further developed in \cite{DaPaZa93}, where the problem is formulated rigorously as a singular stochastic optimal control problem.
-The authors prove that the value functions of the two optimization problems can be interpreted as the solutions of the associated Hamilton-Jacobi-Bellman (HJB) equation in the viscosity sense.
+The authors prove that the value function of the optimization problem can be interpreted as the solution of the associated Hamilton-Jacobi-Bellman (HJB) equation in the viscosity sense.
 They prove also that the numerical scheme, based on the \emph{Markov chain approximation}, converges to the viscosity solution.
 Numerical methods for this model are presented in \cite{DaPa94}, \cite{ClHo97} and \cite{Mon03}, \cite{Mon04}.
-In \cite{WhWi97} and \cite{BaSo98} the problem is simplified by using asymptotic analysis methods for small levels of transaction costs.
-The authors, starting from the general HJB variational inequality, derive a simpler non-linear PDE for the option price.
-Further developments are presented in the thesis work of \cite{Damgaard}, where the author studies the robustness of the model from a theoretical and numerical point of view.
-He found that under particular conditions the model is quite robust with respect to the choice of the utility function.
+In \cite{WhWi97} and \cite{BaSo98} the problem is simplified by using asymptotic analysis for small transaction costs, in order to reduce the original variational inequality to a simpler non-linear PDE.
+Further developments are presented in the thesis work of \cite{Damgaard}, where the author studies the robustness of the model with respect to the choice of the utility function.